Lohcinceat/Data-Analytic-Assigment/README.md

 # Heart Disease Prediction Using Machine Learning Model
->The aim of this project is to predict heart disease using machine learning algorithms.This project implements 3 classificiation models using scikit-learn: Logistic Regression, Random Forest and K-Nearest Neighbour to investigate their performance on heart disease datasets obtained from the Cleveland Heart Disease(UCI Repository) dataset.
+The objective of this project is to utilize machine learning algorithms to predict the occurrence of heart disease.
+Three classification models, namely Logistic Regression, Random Forest, and K-Nearest Neighbors, are implemented using scikit-learn.
+The performance of these models is evaluated using heart disease datasets obtained from the Cleveland Heart Disease dataset available in the UCI Repository.
+The project dataset is stored in the Heart Disease .csv file, and to explore the project, you can run the Heart Disease Prediction.ipynb file in Python.